joomla/Manual/versioned_docs/version-4.4/building-extensions/modules/module-development-tutorial/step10_abstract_module_dispatcher.md

 - put any complex logic into functions within the helper file
 - using the data you set up, output the HTML in the tmpl file

-If you have more complex requirements then you may need to override more functionality in the Dispatcher.php file, but you can use AbstractModuleDispatcher as a basis.
+If you have more complex requirements then you may need to override more functionality in the Dispatcher.php file, but you can use AbstractModuleDispatcher as a base class.

 ## Updated Manifest File